lokeshmohanty/dotfiles/README.md

     2. Create a script to install my preferred apps
     3. Create a script to restore backed up dotfiles
     4. Add functionality to update dotfiles

+## Troubleshooting

+    1. for python errors run `pip install neovim` as root